jaredzhenderson/jaredzhenderson.github.io/index.md

 ![imageofme](cuppingroomjared.jpg)

-I am fourth-year graduate student at the [University of Connecticut](https://philosophy.uconn.edu), a member of the [Logic Group.](https://logic.uconn.edu), and a research assistant at the [University of Connecticut Humanities Institute](https://humanities.uconn.edu/).
-I will defend my dissertation, *Degrees and Deflationism*, in April 2019.
+I received my PhD in Philosophy from the [University of Connecticut](https://philosophy.uconn.edu) in Spring of 2019.
+While at UConn I was a member of the [Logic Group.](https://logic.uconn.edu) and a research assistant at the [University of Connecticut Humanities Institute.](https://humanities.uconn.edu/)

 In June I will be joining [Cycorp](https://cyc.com) as an ontological engineer.

-I am an avid reader.
-If you want to see what I'm reading, follow me on [Goodreads](https://www.goodreads.com/user/show/86257890-jared).

 You can read about papers I have published or submitted for publication [here](papers).
 For information about my background, see [my CV](Academic_CV.pdf).